nqminds/Trusted-AI-BOM/packages/docusaurus/docs/working-docs/40-architecture/65-taibom-sdk-architecture/65-taibom-sdk-architecture.md

     - There is scope to extend this DID registry to provide a public address to a [TAIBOM SDK API endpoint](#sdk-api)

 ## SDK API
 The TAIBOM SDK API should provide an API endpoint for resolving hashes created by a TAIBOM Identity.
+When the SDK is installed on a user's machine to be used to create TAIBOMs it exposes this API endpoint on the user's machine.

 ### Proposed Architecture